 Sometimes you may be wondering whether you are on vacation or in a race.
 I also thought it must be intimidating for someone with physical limitations to watch others zooming across a cenote on a zip line or enjoy other adventure activities in which they “throw their bodies around”.
-So in collaboration with some environmentally passionate, multilingual guides in the Riviera Maya, I decided to fill the need and designed relaxed adventure trips for eco-conscious people.
+So in collaboration with some environmentally passionate, multilingual guides in the Riviera Maya, I decided to fill the need and designed relaxed adventure trips for environmentally-conscious people.

-In 2012, we add holistic retreats to the program that are co-created with professional healers.
+In 2012, we added holistic retreats to the program that are co-created with professional healers.
 They combine wellness & eco-tourism, to add on to the already healing effect that Mother Nature has on us.

 WHAT PEOPLE SAY